alloy-rs/book/vocs/docs/pages/guides/static-dynamic-abi-in-alloy.md

 ## Summary

 We've discussed common ways to interact with smart contracts ABI using the new Alloy stack.
-Stay tuned for upcoming posts where we will cover more advanced Rust web3 APIs fresh out of beta.